Evident LogoOlympus Logo

 By -

-Screenshot showing phase coherence imaging on an OmniScan X3 64 flaw detector
+Screenshot showing phase coherence imaging on an OmniScan X4 flaw detector

-The introduction of phase coherence imaging (PCI) in the OmniScan™ X3 64 flaw detector has vastly improved the visualization and characterization capabilities for some of the most difficult-to-detect defects using today’s conventional ultrasound techniques.
+Phase coherence imaging (PCI), an advanced technique available on our OmniScan™ X4 flaw detector, vastly improves the visualization and characterization capabilities for some of the most historically difficult-to-detect defects using conventional ultrasound techniques.
 PCI’s imaging enhancements offer improvements not only for these challenging use cases, but also for common use cases such as weld inspections and crack sizing.

 Unlike current ultrasonic testing technologies—including conventional phased array (PA) and total focusing method (TFM) techniques—PCI’s signal processing does not consider the amplitude when generating TFM images.
 It detects defects using only the phase information of the signal by measuring the phase coherence of the elementary A-scans for each point in the TFM zone.